iTwin/itwinjs-core/docs/learning/WriteAConnector.md

 #### Visualizing the output

 To get started, please build it using the instructions provided in the [iTwin Desktop Viewer](./tutorials/index#develop-desktop-viewer)
 Once the application is built and running, use the briefcase icon to open the output from the Connector.
-Some of the [frontend developer tools](https://www.npmjs.com/package/@bentley/frontend-devtools/v/1.5.0) are also useful to analyze the data.
-E.g. fdt inspect element.

 ### Logs